Benrebello/Autonomous_Data_Consulting/README.md

 - **DataAnalystTechnicalAgent**: Performs statistical and deep EDA analyses.
 - **DataAnalystBusinessAgent**: Generates graphs and business insights.
 - **DataScientistAgent**: Applies machine learning for clusters and predictions.
+- **QualityAssuranceAgent (QA Reviewer)**: Critical reviewer that inspects the technical draft, highlights limitations and communication improvements, and its notes are fed into the final response context.

 ### Tools
 - **Engineering Tools**: `join_datasets`, `join_datasets_on`, `clean_data`.